backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CodeCommit.md

 - Security (encrypted, access control, etc)
 - Integrated with Jenkins, AWS CodeBuild, and other CI tools
 - You can setup **SNS/Lambda** to do a *code analysis after each commit*.

+> [!question]- Your organisation has developers that merge code changes regularly to an AWS CodeCommit repository.
+Your pipeline has AWS CodeCommit as the source and you would like to configure a rule that reacts to changes in CodeCommit.
+> Use CloudWatch Event rules

 ## Security
 - **Authentication**: **3 ways** (2 HTTPS, 1 SSH)